janelia-flyem/dvid/GUIDE.md

 Setup
 -----

-1. Install [`conda`][miniconda].
-Some OSes do not have bunzip2 pre-installed so this may be required through `sudo apt-get install bzip2`.
+1. If you are using a bare OS, you will need some essentials before installing anything else: `sudo apt-get install build-essential gcc bzip2`.
+Then Install [`conda`][miniconda].

 [miniconda]: https://conda.io/miniconda.html